phetsims/energy-skate-park/doc/implementation-notes.md

-# Hooke's Law - Implementation Notes
+# Energy Skate Park - Implementation Notes

 This document contains notes that will be helpful to developers and future maintainers of this simulation.